callumflack/callum-flack-design/content/pages/_posts/how-to-publish-your-newsletter-so-you-own-your-writing.md

 ## Publishing a Jekyll site with Zeit Now

 Once I'm happy with a newsletter edition, I simply redeploy the website using Zeit's [Now deployments](https://zeit.co/now) to my `littoralline` subdomain.
 To do that, all I do is commit to Github.
+Let me repeat: _to publish, I just commit to Github._ That's because I have a `now` webhook set for the Github repository.
+The [Now Github app](https://zeit.co/github) simply reads my `now.json` config and automatically does it's thing whenever I push a commit.

 <!-- I'll say that again: so I can highlight it -->